-E. Project Implementation Requirements
+F. Project Implementation Requirements

-If awarded funding, a project agreement is developed that establishes a business relationship between the Energy Commission and the recipient of the REAP award.
+Upon notification of the grant award, a project agreement is developed establishing a business relationship between the Energy Commission and the recipient of the REAP award.
 The grant agreement includes a Scope of Work, Project Budget, Project Schedule, general Terms and Conditions.
-A CAM will be assigned to the project and will be responsible for coordinating with funding recipients to guide agreement development, provide project oversight, and serve as the Energy Commission's point of contact for stakeholders interested in receiving more information about the project.
+A CAM shall be assigned to the project and shall be responsible for coordinating with funding recipients to guide agreement development, provide project oversight, and serve as the Energy Commission's point of contact for stakeholders interested in receiving more information about the project.

-All recipients will be required to participate in a kickoff meeting to establish deliverable expectations, roles and responsibilities, accounting procedures, and reporting requirements; submit periodic progress reports to ensure the recipient is complying with the task schedule specified in the grant agreement; and provide required deliverables as specified in the Scope of Work.
+All recipients shall be required to participate in a kickoff meeting to establish deliverable expectations, roles and responsibilities, accounting procedures, and reporting requirements; submit periodic progress reports to ensure the recipient is complying with the task schedule specified in the grant agreement; and provide required deliverables as specified in the Scope of Work.

-Some REAP projects could include one or more critical project review meetings at a predesignated milestone(s) in which the CAM will review the progress to date and determine whether the progress to date justifies proceeding to the next phase of the project and/or make necessary corrections to ensure project success.
-For all projects, CAMs may call a critical project review at any time during the project, if the CAM believes there is a significant issue with the progress or administration of the project that needs to be discussed, which could result in a change to the project or termination.
+Some REAP projects may include one or more critical project review meetings at a predesignated milestone(s) in which the CAM shall review the progress to date and determine whether the progress to date justifies proceeding to the next phase of the project and/or make necessary corrections to ensure project success.
+For all projects, CAMs may call a critical project review at any time during the project, if the CAM believes there is a significant issue with the progress or administration of the project that needs to be discussed, and could result in a change to the project or termination.

-Periodic project progress reports are required which describe project progress to date.
+Periodic project progress reports are required describing project progress to date.
 These reports are generally required quarterly.
-The Energy Commission CAM will identify the necessary reporting frequency.
-A final report, which will document total performance for the project, will be due before the agreement end date.
+The Energy Commission CAM shall identify the necessary reporting frequency.
+A final report, which will document total performance for the project, shall be due before the agreement end date.